 Small Business Administration (SBA):

-The SBA has also began offering a Payment Protection Program to help you keep your staff on payroll.
-You can learn more about the program and apply here.
-First Alliance Credit Union members can access these special SBA funds by calling us at 507-288-0330.
+The SBA has also began offering a Paycheck Protection Program to help you keep your staff on payroll.
+First Alliance Credit Union members can access these special SBA funds here.
+Application deadline is August 8th 2020.

 Minnesota Department of Employment and Economic Development: